EyasuTeshome/shifttracker/job-search/peer-interview-practice/mind_blanking_lesson.md

 All of the sudden you feel like your mind is empty - even if only seconds ago you knew the answer!*

 1. **Acknowledge that your mind went blank.**
-     - This will buy you some time to take a pause, breathe, and remind yourself that this is an issue that could happen to anybody (these are the first 3 steps listed by dr Jason Spendelow](https://thepracticalpsych.com/blog/mind-blanking#The%20four%20step%20strategy)).
+     - This will buy you some time to take a pause, breathe, and remind yourself that this is an issue that could happen to anybody (these are [the first 3 steps listed by dr Jason Spendelow](https://thepracticalpsych.com/blog/mind-blanking#The%20four%20step%20strategy)).
      - In addition - your interviewer will be aware of the situation.
 2. **Ask for rephrasing or exemplifying the question.** This is the first step.
 Maybe - when asked differently, the question becomes clear to you (this is [the last step listed by dr Jason Spendelow](https://thepracticalpsych.com/blog/mind-blanking#The%20four%20step%20strategy)?
     - For example: *Could you rephrase this question?*